biojppm/rapidyaml/README.md

 ryml is [extensively unit-tested in Linux, Windows and MacOS](https://github.com/biojppm/rapidyaml/actions).
-The tests include analysing ryml with:
+The tests run in the standard x64, x86 and arm architectures, and include analysing ryml with:
   * valgrind
   * clang-tidy
   * clang sanitizers: